Introduction

 Pressure Lubrication

-- Offers more consistent and thorough lubrication.
+- Provides more uniform and effective lubrication.

 Oil-Flooded Air Compressors

-- Oil is injected directly into the compression chamber.
+- Oil is directly injected into the compression chamber.

 Importance of Oil in Cooling and Sealing Components